DREAM FENCING ACADEMY CHILD PROTECTION POLICY

 - allow allegations made by a young person to go unchallenged, unrecorded or not acted upon

 - do things of a personal nature that the young person can do for themselves

-When a case arises where it is impractical/impossible to avoid certain situation e.g. transporting a young person on you car, the tasks should only be carried out with the full understanding and consent of the parent/care and the young person involved.
+When a case arises where it is impractical/impossible to avoid certain situation e.g. transporting a young person In your car, the tasks should only be carried out with the full understanding and consent of the parent/carer and the young person involved.